-Why is the number 17 unlucky in Italy?
-What other very weird superstitions continue to this day in Italy?
+Why is the number 17 a weird superstition in Italy?
+What other very unusual and weird superstitions continue to this day in Italy?

 Unlucky Number 17

 In Italy, for example, the number 17 is one that potentially brings bad luck and tempts death.
 What on earth could have prompted this belief?
 Actually it’s quite simple and understandable.
 If you write 17 in Roman numerals it looks like this: XVII.
 What is the problem with that?
 Well if you rearrange these ‘letters’ you can spell VIXI, which is a Latin verb that means ‘I have lived.’
 Put it another way, it may well mean that your time is up and the word VIXI was often carved into tombstones from the dim and distant past.
 Who wants to tempt fate after all?